The Yellow Monkey: 2016–present: The Reformation

 Rumors began circulating about the band reforming after the appearance of a mysterious website with a picture of a cocoon and a timer counting down to January 8, 2016.
 Various clues on the page led to the notion of the band reuniting, including GPS coordinates of the venue where they held their first concert.
 It was confirmed on January 8 that The Yellow Monkey would reform for a twenty-date arena tour, beginning with their first concert in fifteen years on May 11 at the Yoyogi National Gymnasium.
 It was Yoshii who initiated the reunion when he emailed the other members about it after seeing The Rolling Stones perform in London in 2013.
 Their first new song, "Alright", debuted on the radio on February 10, 2016.
 "Alright" is included as the B-side on their first single since reuniting, "Tower of Sand" ("Suna no Tō"), which was released on October 19, 2016.
-The year saw them perform 42 concerts to over 360,000 people.
-The band was honored with a Special Award at the 58th Japan Record Awards in 2016, and the Best Respect Artist award at the 2017 Space Shower Music Awards for their influence and achievements in music.
+The year saw them perform 42 concerts to over 360,000 people, including Mekara Uroko 27 at the Nippon Budokan on December 28.
+It also saw them set up Barairo Bokin (バラ色募金), a charity fund that supports various organizations for disaster-stricken areas, medical support, and children through donation boxes set up at their concert venues and a portion of their merchandise sales.
+The Yellow Monkey were honored with a Special Award at the 58th Japan Record Awards in 2016, and the Best Respect Artist award at the 2017 Space Shower Music Awards for their influence and achievements in music.

 In celebration of the 25th anniversary of their major label debut, the self-cover album The Yellow Monkey is Here.
 New Best was released on May 21, 2017.
 It features new recordings of the first sixteen songs from 2013's Yemon -Fan's Best Selection-, the track list of which was voted on by fans.
 A special edition of the album includes a second CD of the new song "Rosanna".
 The Yellow Monkey recorded a cover of David Bowie's "Ziggy Stardust" released exclusively on Amazon.co.jp.
 It was first released digitally on September 13, 2017, with a made-to-order 7-inch record coupled with a live recording of the same song released on January 8, 2018.
 A song called "Stars" was released digitally on October 27, 2017.
 "Horizon", the theme song of the film Ototoki, was released digitally on November 29 as the final part of three consecutive monthly releases.
 On December 9 and 10, The Yellow Monkey performed at the Tokyo Dome for the first time in 17 years.
+December 28 saw Mekara Uroko 28 -Kyushu Special- held at the Fukuoka Yafuoku!
+Dome.